locationtech/geomesa/docs/user/cli/ingest.rst

 The ``--run-mode`` argument can be used to run ingestion locally or distributed (using map/reduce).
 Note that in order to run in distributed mode, the input files must be in HDFS.
 By default, input files on the local filesystem will be ingested in local mode, and input files in HDFS will be ingested in distributed mode.
-If using the ``distributedcombine`` mode, multiple files will be processes by each mapper up to the limit specified by ``--split-max-size``.
+The ``--combine-inputs`` flag can be used to process multiple files in each mapper up to the limit specified by ``--split-max-size``.

 The ``--threads`` argument can be used to increase local ingest speed.
 However, there can not be more threads